Hoyt Satori Takedown RiserItem Number: 25416X

 Any effective takedown bow features a strong riser as the foundation.
-The Fred Eichler Signature Hoyt Satori ILF Riser gives you that sturdy foundation, allowing you to swap out different styles and weights of limbs for increased versatility and performance.
+The Hoyt Satori ILF Riser gives you that sturdy foundation, allowing you to swap out different styles and weights of limbs for increased versatility and performance.

 You can match your Satori riser with any ILF limbs you like.
 The riser offers lateral limb alignment, so you can precision tune the limbs for perfect alignment.
 Great when you want to switch between bowhunting and target shooting.

 Riser: 17", 19", or 21" machined aluminum.
-Available in black or storm grey, in right or left handed.
+Available in black, storm grey, buckskin tan, or wilderness green, in right or left handed.
 The shelf is radiused and cut 0.44" past center, but features a removable .261" side plate with three spacers (.03" each) for tuning your centershot back to center.
 ATA accessory holes (not on 17" model), Hoyt quiver holes (see Hoyt 2-piece Bow Quiver here), plunger hole, and a front stabilizer bushing installed.
-The removable wood grip is thicker than previous Hoyt grips for a more stable hold of the bow in your hand.
+The removable black plastic grip is thicker than previous Hoyt grips for a more stable hold of the bow in your hand.

-Includes calf hair plate, rug rest, wood grip, bow stringer, soft shell takedown bow case, and manual.
+Includes calf hair plate, rug rest, plastic grip, bow stringer, soft shell takedown bow case, and manual.

 Choose from a left or right hand bow (choose based on what hand you Draw the bow string with), and bow weight at a 28" draw length.
 Remember that with a traditional bow the weight will change depending upon what your draw length is.
 Bow weight will change approximately ±2½ pounds for every inch from a bow's rated draw length.
 So a bow rated 45# @ 28" bow is roughly a 42½# @ 27" or 47½# @ 29".
 Draw weight is marked at the nearest 5# increment to actual weight, (2#'s under and 3#'s over).
 This is an industry wide standard.